qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 For polygons, it will reshape the polygon's boundary.
 For it to work, the reshape tool's line must cross the polygon's boundary at least twice.
-To draw the line, click on the map canvas to add vertexes.
+To draw the line, click on the map canvas to add vertices.
 To finish it, just right-click.
 Like with the lines, only the segment between the first and the last intersections is considered.
 The reshape line's segments that are inside the polygon will result in cropping it, where the ones outside the polygon will